frontenddogma/web-development-glossary/manuscript/r.md

 : → Responsive Web Design

 Responsive Web Design
 : An approach to web design that makes web pages render well on a variety of devices and window or screen sizes.
 Recent work also considers the viewer proximity as part of the viewing context as an extension for RWD.
 Content, design, and performance are necessary across all devices to ensure usability and satisfaction.
 A site designed with RWD adapts the layout to the viewing environment by using fluid, proportion-based grids, flexible images, and CSS media queries.
-Responsive web design has become more important as the amount of mobile traffic now accounts for more than half of total internet traffic.&nbsp;[†](#w-rwd)
+Responsive web design has become more important as the amount of mobile traffic now accounts for more than half of total Internet traffic.&nbsp;[†](#w-rwd)

 Responsiveness
 : → Responsive Web Design